bigtbigtbigt/squarespace-custom-event-table/README.md

 #### /scripts/index-events.js

-This key javaScript's job is to strip the zip code from the event location
+Strips the zip code from the event location (requires jQuery)

 #### /styles/events.less

-Most of the styling in this file is custom to our execution.
-The important piece is the CSS workaround for displaying only the first six (6) events
+Includes CSS workaround for displaying only the first six (6) events

+#### Other

+Aside from the files included for reference in the setup step (below), any other files may be trashed

 ### Setup

+#### From SquareSpace's CMS

+You must create a page of events and drag/drop it into your index/Welcome page so it exists within the tree (the Pacific template works great for this)

+The URL Slug must be **/events**

 #### /template.conf